Today we will study Gas Welding: Definition, Equipment, Flames, Working, Types, Advantages, Disadvantages, Applications in detail.

 The flame is set at the natural flame or carburizing flame or oxidizing flame according to the welding condition.

-Now, the welding torch moved along the line where joint to be created.
+Now, the welding torch moved along the line where the joint was to be created.

 This will melt the interface part and join them permanently.